kubestash/docs/docs/guides/workloads/application/index.md

 ### Backup

-We have to create a `BackupConfiguration` CR targeting the `sample-sts` StatefulSet that we have deployed earlier.
-KubeStash will create a `CronJob` for each session to take periodic backup of `/source/data` directory of the target.
+We have to create a `BackupConfiguration` CR targeting the `my-app` StatefulSet that we have deployed earlier.
+KubeStash will create a `CronJob` for each session to take periodic backup.

 At first, we need to create a secret with a Restic password for backup data encryption.